jgestiot/free_books/README.md

-# Free books and booklets for anyone to download
+# Free books and booklets for you to download
 Bookmark this page and check regularly as new books will be added.

 This is a collection of free books written by JG Estiot, including: